mucsci-students/2022fa-475-NumpiArcade/README.md

 # 2022fa-475-NumpiArcade
-A retro arcade where you can choose between our own renditions of Mario(Oops!
-I tripped), Pac-Man(Man-Pac), and Pong(Ping)
+A retro arcade where you can choose between our own renditions of Mario (Oops!
+I tripped), Pac-Man (Man-Pac), and Pong (Ping).

+### Developers
+- Brandon Baldwin
+- Ryan Menow
+- Jon Brennan

 ## Downloading
 1. Run the command below in a terminal